aathanush/MiniProject/README.md

 # MiniProject
 An academic project on my 5th semester

+<b>Topic:</b> Fish detection using YoloV5